DoD Reportedly Spends 10X More On Erectile Dysfunction, Viagra Than On Trans Troops’ Medical Costs

 — Lauren Wolfe (@Wolfe321) July 27, 2017

 Of that total, nearly $42 million or half of this DoD expenditure is spent on Viagra.
-As you can see, the expenses to cover ED prescriptions and care amount to 10 times more than the costs to provide care for transgender troops undergoing surgery.
+As can be seen, the expenses to cover ED prescriptions and care amount to 10 times more than the costs to provide care for transgender troops undergoing surgery.

-Share your thoughts about Trump’s DoD transgender ban and the rationale behind the Obama Administration’s policy reversal.
+Share your thoughts about Trump’s DoD transgender ban and the rationale behind the Obama administration’s policy reversal.

 [Featured Image by Chip Somodevilla/Getty Images]